-- Staff meetings will continue to take place via Zoom.
+- Staff meetings will continue to take place via Zoom where possible.
 Those joining remote meetings from CA House must do so on their own machines.

-- • Meeting space for external room hirers is possible from 17th May.
+- Meeting space for external room hirers is possible.
 For further details on room hire/meeting space, please see Covid-19 Implementation Programme: Meeting Space

 Toilet/Hand Washing Facilities

-- To aid social distancing guidelines, urinals and wash basins will be limited to two, at either end of the row.
-Use of toilet cubicles over urinals is recommended.
+- Urinals and wash basins will remain limited to two, at either end of the row.
+Use of toilet cubicles over urinals continues to be recommended.

-- Signage will be erected to ask persons to wash their hands before and after using toilet facilities.
-Additional signage on proper handwashing techniques will also be displayed.
+- Signage will continue to be displayed to ask persons to wash their hands before and after using toilet facilities.
+Additional signage on proper handwashing techniques will remain in place.

-- Increased cleaning will be undertaken, ensuring that toilets, flushes, door handles, and locks are clean.
-A record of cleaning will be kept.
-Cleaning supplies will be available in all restrooms for any visitors who wish to clean the required area before and after use.
+- Increased cleaning regimes will remain, ensuring that toilets, flushes, door handles, and locks are clean.
+A record of cleaning will continue to be kept.
+Cleaning schedules will be reviewed periodically.

 - Soap levels will be regularly checked to ensure they are sufficient.